JakobEdding/Collaborative-Filtering-Kafka/README.md

 #### 3. Repeat Step 1 and 2
 Experiments have shown (see paper below) that even for the largest datasets this algorithm converges in 5 - 20 repetitions of these two steps.
-We also set a number of iterations in the beginning and repeat accordingly.
+We set a number of iterations in the beginning and repeat accordingly.

 #### 4. Calculate Predicitions
 In the end, we need to calculate the FinalPredictionMatrix by multiplying the two feature matrices.